buraksekili/tyk-docs/tyk-docs/content/tyk-stack/tyk-pump/tyk-pump-configuration/tyk-pump-dashboard-config.md

 }
 ```

-That's it, now we just have to restart the tyk-pump
+That's it, now we just have to restart your Tyk Pump

 ```
 $ docker restart tyk-pump